Latent Guided Sampling for Combinatorial Optimization: Latent Guided Sampling

 \subsection{Model}

-The proposed model introduces a continuous latent search space for routing problems similar to \cite{hottung2020learning, chalumeau2023combinatorial}, which can be efficiently explored by any continuous optimization method at inference time.
+The proposed model introduces a continuous latent search space for routing problems similar to \citet{hottung2020learning, chalumeau2023combinatorial}, which can be efficiently explored by any continuous optimization method at inference time.
 To achieve this, we model the target distribution that generates a solution $y$ given a problem instance $x$ as a latent-variable model:

 The encoder $p_{\phi}(z|x)$ maps the problem instance $x$ to a continuous $d_z$-dimensional latent representation $z$.
 The decoder $p_{\theta}(y|x, z)$ then generates a solution $y$ conditioned on both $z$ and $x$.
 Both the encoder and decoder are parameterized by neural networks with learnable parameters $\phi \in \Phi$ and $\theta \in \Theta$, respectively.
-The probability of the decoder generating a solution $y$ is then factorized as:
+The role of the latent variable is not merely to provide a compact representation, but to define an instance-conditioned continuous search space.
+For a fixed instance $x$, different latent variables $z$ can represent different global structures of the solution, while nearby latent variables are expected to decode to related feasible solutions.
+The decoder, which enforces feasibility through sequential decisions and problem-specific masking, then maps these latent patterns into feasible solutions.
+This stochastic latent representation allows the model to capture multiple promising solution modes for the same instance, which is useful at inference time when the latent space is explored by our method rather than relying on independent decoder samples.
+The decoder distribution is factorized autoregressively as:

 where $\y_t \in \{0, \ldots, n\}$ is the selected node at step $t$, and $\y_{1:t-1}$ denotes the sequence of nodes selected up to step $t-1$.
 It is important to note that the encoder differs from the variational distribution $q_{\phi}(z|x,y)$ \citep{kingma2013auto}; it corresponds to a CVAE-Opt \citep{hottung2020learning}, which requires labeled data for training.